ruricolist/kiln/README.md

 Common Lisp is designed to solve big problems.
 Kiln makes it easy to reach for Common Lisp to solve *small* problems.

-You can use `kiln help` to summarize the built-in scripts.
-On a clean Kiln instal, the output looks like this:
+You can use `kiln help` to summarize the built-in subcommands.
+On a clean Kiln install, the output looks like this:

 ``` sh
 $ kiln help